About Roger DeGennaro

 Biography

-Roger was born in Glen Clove, Long Island on August 6, 1960.
-More info about that.
+Roger was born in Glen Clove, Long Island on August 6, 1960, the son of Louis and Ruth DeGennaro.
+He had an older sister named Amy.
 His family moved to Vermont when he was a teenager.

 He graduated as Valedictorian from his High School in 1978.
 He attended college at Amherst in Massachusetts and graduated with a BA in Sociology in 1982.
 Roger moved to NYC in the mid 1980s and lived in an apartment on Avenue B for 40 years until his passing on February 11, 2025.

 Creative Work: Roger was an aspiring writer in the 1980s and 1990s.
 He wrote several plays, short stories and a novel.
 Some of his work was performed on stage and on the radio.
 Roger also created visual art and his work was shown at some gallery exhibits in the 1990s.
 His work was mentioned in an Art in an America magazine article.
-You can find his written works and visual art on the portfolio page.
+You can find his written works on the Portfolio page of this site.
+We will add some of his visual art on the portfolio page at some point.

 Share Your Memories